mjklemm/YouCompleteMe/README.md

+### Deprecated
+This plugin is not longer maintained.
+To get Tabnine latest features, including advanced (snippets) completions - use our new neovim extension [tabnine-nvim](https://github.com/codota/tabnine-nvim)

 YouCompleteMe: a code-completion engine for Vim

 ===============================================

 **Note**: This is a fork of [ycm-core/YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) with Tabnine integrated.
 It syncs from the upstream on daily basis.